RCMP arrest U.S. man believed to be in Canada illegally after string of Vanderhoof Airport thefts - Smithers Interior News

-A U.S. man believed to be in the country illegally has been arrested in connection to a string of thefts from the municipal airport, Vanderhoof RCMP say.
+A U.S. man believed to be in the country illegally has been arrested in connection to a string of thefts from the municipal airport in Vanderhoof, RCMP said.

 On Saturday, Nov.
 23, a local airplane owner identified a suspect to police after thefts last week, said Sgt.
-Rodney Guthrie in an emailed statement to the Omineca Express.
+Rodney Guthrie of the Vanderhoof RCMP in an emailed statement to Black Press Media.

 Officers arrested the suspect, a 27-year-old U.S. citizen, shortly after and found him to be in possession of stolen property and several firearms, he said.